forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

         taxonomy = ["json"] # All items from a sport

-Then add them to our players and teams:
+We can now add `sports` to our players and teams:

     ---
     title: "Frank J. Robinson"
     [...]
     sports: ["soccer", "baseball"]

-  Then in our `list.json.json` template, we could add the possibility of a taxonomy page and enrich the output by checking if the page of kind `section` or `taxonomy`.
+In our `list.json.json` template, we could then add the possibility of a taxonomy page and enrich the output by checking if the page is of kind `section` or `taxonomy`.

     {{ with eq .Kind  "section"}}
         "section" : "{{ $.Section }}",
     {{ end }}